-- 6.6.1 Accountancy firms do not have to stop working after submission of an external STR unless a direction of an appropriate member of the Garda Síochána (rank of superintendent or above) or an order from a judge of the District Court is received (Appendix E), in which case all or part of client work may well need to be suspended until the relevant period of the direction/order lapses or notice is received in writing that the direction/order ceases to have effect. - 6.6.2 Where an external STR involves a client as a suspect, accountancy firms may wish to consider whether the behaviour observed is such that for professional reasons the accountancy firm no longer wishes to act. - 6.6.3 Generally, if following a report of suspicion, an accountancy firm wishes for its own commercial or ethical reasons to exit a relationship, there is nothing to prevent this provided the way the exit is communicated does not constitute an offence of prejudicing an investigation under section 49 of the 2010 Act. - 6.6.4 If a decision is made to terminate a client relationship, an accountancy firm should follow its normal procedures in this regard, whilst always bearing in mind the need to avoid prejudicing an investigation.
+7.6.1Accountancy firms do not have to stop working after submission of an external STR unless a direction of an appropriate member of An Garda Síochána (rank of superintendent or above) or an order from a judge of the District Court is received (APPENDIX E: DIRECTIONS FROM AN GARDA SÍOCHÁNA OR COURT REGARDING PROCEEDING WITH A TRANSACTION OR SERVICE), in which case all or part of client work may well need to be suspended until the relevant period of the direction/order lapses or notice is received in writing that the direction/order ceases to have effect.

+7.6.2Where an external STR involves a client as a suspect, accountancy firms may wish to consider whether the behaviour observed is such that for professional reasons the accountancy firm no longer wishes to act.

+7.6.3Generally, if following a report of suspicion, an accountancy firm wishes for its own commercial or ethical reasons to exit a relationship, there is nothing to prevent this provided the way the exit is communicated does not constitute an offence of prejudicing an investigation under section 49 of the 2010 Act.

+7.6.4If a decision is made to terminate a client relationship, an accountancy firm should follow its normal procedures in this regard, whilst always bearing in mind the need to avoid prejudicing an investigation.
 Section 53(2) of the 2010 Act provides a defence for a legal adviser or relevant professional adviser (see Section 24 of the 2010 Act) in exiting a client relationship, as long as:

-- the disclosure was solely to the effect that the legal adviser or relevant professional adviser would no longer provide the particular service concerned to the client; - the service duly ceases once the client has been informed; and - the relevant professional adviser made any report required in accordance with the 2010 Act.
+- •the disclosure was solely to the effect that the legal adviser or relevant professional adviser would no longer provide the particular service concerned to the client; - •the service duly ceases once the client has been informed; and - •relevant professional adviser made any report required in accordance with the 2010 Act (for example an STR).